kyleboehlen/filemanager/README.md

 ### Responsive Design
 As I mentioned above in Auth, the site is styled with bootstrap so it is already responsive.
 That being said, I prefer to write my styles with custom sass and would be happy to show you examples of responsive design in a personal codebase.

+### Tags
+I utilized the boostrap-tagsinput jQuery plugin for this